 The durable, horizontal cradle includes integrated rails that secure the log during impact, reducing the danger of flying splinters.
 The cradle is long enough to handle logs up to 20½” long.

-As you might expect from such a reputable manufacturer, Boss supplies a 2-year residential warranty for your peace of mind.
+As you might expect from such a reputable manufacturer, Boss supplies a 2-year warranty for your peace of mind.
 Given the positive reviews this electric splitter receives, you probably won’t need it.

 - Gas/Electric: Electric